xbeat/Machine-Learning/README.md

 Linear regression is a fundamental statistical technique used for modeling the relationship between a dependent variable and one or more independent variables.
 To ensure the reliability and validity of our regression models, we must consider several key assumptions.
 This presentation will explore these assumptions, their importance, and how to verify them using Python.

+## Word Tokenization vs. WordPiece Tokenization in Python

+Introduction to Word Tokenization

+Word tokenization is a fundamental process in natural language processing (NLP) that involves breaking down text into individual words or tokens.
+This process is crucial for various NLP tasks, including text analysis, machine translation, and sentiment analysis.
+In this presentation, we'll explore two different approaches to word tokenization: the traditional Word Tokenize method and the more recent WordPunk Tokenize method.

 ## Credit Card Fraud Detection with Autoencoders in Python

 Introduction to Credit Card Fraud Detection